 Disability Donations Trust

-The Disability Donations Trust is a set of charitable funds managed by the Department of Health & Human Services.
+The Disability Donations Trust is a set of charitable funds managed by the Department of Health and Human Services.
 The Trust provides grants to people with a disability to assist in meeting needs they are otherwise unable to afford and for which no government funding is available.

 Each fund has specific criteria which must be met before a grant can be made.
 Some funds provide grants to individuals and others are available to organisations.